grymmjack/qb64pe-wiki-to-markdown/markdown_files/OPENFILEDIALOG$.md

 ---
 <blockquote>

 ### The _OPENFILEDIALOG$ function displays a standard dialog box that prompts the user to open a file.
 The returned string is an empty string ( "" ) if the user cancelled.
-The returned string will contain file paths delimited using "|" if allowMultipleSelects& is passed as -1 (true) and multiple files are selected by the user.
+The returned string will contain file paths delimited using "|" if allowMultipleSelects& is passed as true(-1) and multiple files are selected by the user.

 </blockquote>